Climate-based beet planting guide for Cheyenne, Wyoming

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Beets in Cheyenne
+How Frost Affects Planting Dates for Beets in Cheyenne

 Cheyenne usually has about 140 frost-free days, with a typical last spring frost around May 14 and a typical first fall frost around October 1.